Office: 748 Mathematics and Science Center

 Ph.D., University of California (Berkeley)

-Feminist philosophy, epistemology, philosophy of science, and logic.
+Feminist philosophy, epistemology, philosophy of science, and logic and argumentation.

 "An Ambivalent Ally: On Philosophical Argumentation and Diversity," American Philosophical Association Newsletter on Feminism and Philosophy, vol 13, no 2 (Spring 2014), pp. 36-42.